garrandall/popular-music-data/tracks/got-it-twisted-mobb-deep.md

 Imma squeeze shorty then vacate the party
 You keep grillin i'll pump pump the shotty
 Put you in the trunk then dump dump the body
-Nigga you dont know you betta ask somebody
+Nigga you don't know you betta ask somebody
 Ya'll get down we gonna clash prob'ly
 Builty snowflake out of the ampacomby
-I'm tryin to rip britney so i made ja sign me
+I'm tryin to rip britney so I made ja sign me
 Nigga catch me in tha club with a double lead banger Im the wrong one to fuck with
-Now i know the promoters im in with the musket
+Now I know the promoters im in with the musket
 Pound of the haze and a box of dutches
 High to the cotton mouth
 Paranoid make the wrong move bitch and your ass is out Like M.O.P. nigga i'll mash you out
-If i can't get your head swing by your house (motherfucker)
+If I can't get your head swing by your house (motherfucker)

 Ya'll niggas got it twisted huh?
 That liquor up in your U-Charge (U-Charge)
 That truth come out when u drunk
-Your ass wont make it to see tomorrow
+Your ass won't make it to see tomorrow
 Ya'll niggas got it twisted huh?
 That liquor up in your U-Charge (U-Charge)
 That truth come out when u drunk
-Your ass wont make it to see tomorrow
+Your ass won't make it to see tomorrow

 We step up in the club with one thing
 On our mind thats leave with something